spron-in/pbm-docs/source/intro.rst

 The following example illustrates how to use |PBM|.

-For example, imagine your web application's update was released on February 2nd 23:00 EDT but, by 11:23 the next day, someone realizes that the update has a bug that is wiping the historical data of any user who logged in.
+Imagine your web application's update was released on February 2nd 23:00 EDT but, by 11:23 the next day, someone realizes that the update has a bug that is wiping the historical data of any user who logged in.
 Nobody likes to have downtime, but it's time to roll back: what's the best backup to use?

 .. code-block:: bash